withlionbuddha/withlionbuddha/README.md

    required service agreement.
 Despite requests for correction lasting
    over three months, they did not remedy this breach.
 Any entity found
    to have similarly violated contract‑issuance requirements is
-   disqualified from exercising Reserch or COMMERCAIL Use rights under this license.
+   disqualified from exercising Research or COMMERCAIL Use rights under this license.

 <br>
 <br>